-Biometric Air Exit was the first use case reviewed, and policy recommendations for this use case were approved by the Commission on March 10, 2020.1 Policy recommendations for the Law Enforcement & Security Functions use case were tabled in response to the Commission's July 14, 2020 action2 to extend the moratorium for this use, and have not been vetted at all by external stakeholders.
+Biometric Air Exit was the first use case reviewed, and policy recommendations for this use case were approved by the Commission on March 10, 2020.
+Policy recommendations for the Law Enforcement & Security Functions use case were tabled in response to the Commission's July 14, 2020 action to extend the moratorium for this use, and have not been vetted at all by external stakeholders.
 Therefore, the below summary and attached documents encompass the remaining three uses case policy recommendations developed by Port staff in consultation with the Biometrics External Advisory Group.

-It is important to note that not all members of the Biometrics External Advisory Group agree with the policy recommendations being submitted, for a wide range of reasons: from some stakeholders who see these recommendations as overly limiting and proscriptive, to other stakeholders believe the current state of facial recognition technology is incompatible with the Commission's Biometric Principles and should be banned for all uses at Port facilities.
+It is important to note that not all members of the Biometrics External Advisory Group agree with the policy recommendations being submitted, for a wide range of reasons: from some stakeholders who see these recommendations as overly limiting and proscriptive, to other stakeholders believe the current state of facial recognition technology is incompatible with the Commission's Biometric Principles and should be banned for all uses at Port facilities; however, several participants believe the technology has enormous value and promise but requires regulation to protect against bias or infringement on individuals' privacy or civil rights.
 To that end, all stakeholder concerns are being submitted along with the staff recommendations to provide full transparency, and to give the Commission the full scope of information to make final decisions on next steps.
 We have also offered external advisory group members the opportunity to submit their own letters - outlining changes they think should be made to the specific use case recommendations and/or reasons they think the entire approach should be different (see Attachment F).

 Finally, these recommendations are not meant to suggest that the Port should implement public-facing biometrics, but rather how to do so in alignment with our guiding principles if the Commission decides it is appropriate.
-Ultimately, it is the Commission's discretion to 1) accept these recommendations as is, 2) amend them as desired, or 3) table them for future consideration.
-If tabled, the Port and private sector operators will not implement any new public-facing biometric technologies at Port facilities until policies are approved.
+Ultimately, it is the Commission's discretion to 1) accept these recommendations as is, 2) amend

-1 External Advisory Group review of the Biometric Air Exit use case was artificially truncated due to the Commission's March action; the original plan to submit all use cases to the Commission at the end of the process was changed when the Commission decided to proceed in reaction to US Customs and Border Protection's implementation of their own biometric air exit efforts at SEA.
+&lt;sup>1 External Advisory Group review of the Biometric Air Exit use case was artificially truncated due to the Commission's March action; the original plan to submit all use cases to the Commission at the end of the process was changed when the Commission decided to proceed in reaction to US Customs and Border Protection's implementation of their own biometric air exit efforts at SEA.
 Stakeholders did not get to fully vet or provide final input into these use case policies, and some believe that approval of these polices should be revisited.

-2 Item 1g.
+&lt;sup>2 Item 1g.